 As a result of these dynamics, TBC Capital writes, the Georgian lari (GEL) will likely gravitate towards the exchange rate of 3.0 GEL in the second half of the year.

 “People have started consuming more again since the economy has opened up, which means we can likely expect some pressure on the GEL exchange rate in August or September as im-ports rise, and thus the demand on foreign currency”, Aleqsandre Bluashvili, Head of Macro-financial analysis of TBC notes, but points out that after this change is factored in, the lari is likely to stabilize.

 “The dollar has already strengthened against most neighboring currencies to the extent that one could expect.
 It is unlikely to strengthen more, and so looking forward it will be a question of the Georgian lari real effective exchange rate moving back towards its long-term equilibrium point” Bluashvili notes.

 The report highlights some positive trends:

-Meanwhile, the development sector is looking forward to the government support plan boosting the sales, by what TBC capital believes to amount to 10% of last year’s sales.
-The 434 million lari support plan encompasses mortgage interest rate subsidy as well as acquiring residential properties for the IDP households.
-While real estate may still be in for a difficult year with a circa 20% decrease in transactions and around a 10% decline in prices, TBC Capital expects demand to return in 2021, with the number of transactions hitting 2019 levels and prices just 5% less than those of 2019.
-The market will have fully recovered and exceeded 2019 indicators by 2022, TBC Capital predicts.
+Meanwhile, the development sector is looking forward to the government support plan boosting sales – by nearly 10% year-on-year, TBC Capital predicts.
+The 434 million lari support plan includes a mortgage interest rate subsidy as well as the acquisition of residential properties for IDP households.
+While real estate may still be in for a difficult year with a circa 20% decrease in transactions and around a 10% decline in prices, TBC Capital expects demand to return in 2021, with the number of transactions hitting 2019 levels and prices just 5% less than those of 2019, and the market recovering to and exceeding 2019 indicators by 2022.